daraosundara/SQL-Data-Analysis-Project/README.md

 |jira|20|104918
 *Table of the top paying skills for data analyst roles, filtered by average salary.*

+**Key Insights**
+- High Demand Skills:

+- - Python: With a demand count of 236 and an average salary of $101,397, Python is by far the most sought-after skill.
+It’s widely used for data analysis, machine learning, and automation.
+- - Tableau: A demand count of 230 and an average salary of $99,288 suggest that proficiency in Tableau for data visualization is highly valuable in the market.
+- Emerging Technologies:

+- - Snowflake: This skill has a demand count of 37 with an average salary of $112,948.
+As cloud-based data warehousing gains momentum, familiarity with Snowflake can enhance a data analyst's profile.
+- - Hadoop: With a demand count of 22 and an average salary of $113,193, Hadoop remains important for managing large datasets, particularly in big data environments.
+- Cloud Proficiencies:

+- - Skills in platforms like Azure (demand count: 34, average salary: $111,225) and AWS (demand count: 32, average salary: $108,317) indicate a strong market for analysts familiar with cloud environments.
+- Data Management Tools:

+- - SQL Server: With a demand count of 35 and an average salary of $97,786, expertise in SQL remains foundational for data retrieval and manipulation.
+- - BigQuery and NoSQL: These skills are emerging, with BigQuery at a demand count of 13 and average salary of $109,654, and NoSQL with a demand count of 13 and average salary of $101,414.
+- Programming Languages:

+- - Go and Java also show promising average salaries ($115,320 and $106,906, respectively) with decent demand.
+However, they are less commonly prioritized than Python or R for data roles.

 # What I learned
+**Database proficiency:** I got familiarized with handling databases online and creating and managing a local database on my device.

+**Complex querying:** This project enhanced my skills in querying data using SQL.
+I mastered advanced querying, merging tables and performing complex aggregations.

+**Trends in the Data Analyst Industry:** As a budding data analyst, this project helped me understand the current data job market.
+I understand what skills to develop in order to scale up as a professional.

 # Conclusion
+### From the analysis, several general insights emerged:

+1. **Top-Paying Data Analyst Jobs:** The highest-paying jobs for data analysts that allow remote work offer a wide range of salaries, the highest at $650,000!
+2. **Skills for Top-Paying Jobs:** High-paying data analyst jobs require advanced proficiency in SQL, suggesting it’s a critical skill for earning a top salary.
+3. **Most In-Demand Skills:** SQL is also the most demanded skill in the data analyst job market, thus making it essential for job seekers.
+4. **Skills with Higher Salaries:** Specialized skills, such as SVN and Solidity, are associated with the highest average salaries, indicating a premium on niche expertise.
+5. **Optimal Skills for Job Market Value:** SQL leads in demand and offers for a high average salary, positioning it as one of the most optimal skills for data analysts to learn to maximize their market value.